ProFatXuanAll/language-model-playground/doc/source/glossary.rst

     - If :math:`M(x; \theta) \approx 0`, then :math:`x` is unlikely comming from human language.

     The usual way to evaluate a language model is :term:`perplexity`.
-    In 1990s or earlier, language model are used to evaluate generated text from speech recognition.
+    In 1990s or earlier, language model are used to evaluate generated text from speech recognition and machine translation.
-    More recently (after 2019), language models with huge parameters (like GPT_ and BERT_) have been shown to be useful for a lots of downstream NLP tasks, including Natural Language Understanding (NLU), Natural Language Generation (NLG), Question Answering (QA), cloze test, etc.
+    More recently (after 2019), language models with huge number of parameters (like GPT :footcite:`radford2018improving` and BERT :footcite:`devlin2019bert`) have been shown to be useful for a lots of downstream NLP tasks, including Natural Language Understanding (NLU), Natural Language Generation (NLG), Question Answering (QA), cloze test, etc.

     In this project we provide scripts for training language model (:doc:`lmp.script.train_model </script/train_model>`), evaluating language model (:doc:`lmp.script.eval_dset_ppl </script/eval_dset_ppl>`) and generating continual text using language model (:doc:`lmp.script.gen_txt </script/gen_txt>`).